Trial of Milan Martić: Trial court

 The Trial Chamber further found that Martić ordered the shelling of Zagreb on 2 and 3 May 1995 with Orkan Rockets, containing cluster munitions.
-It held that he incurred individual criminal responsibility pursuant to Article 7(1) of the Statute for ordering under Count 15, murder as a crime against humanity; Count 16, murder as a violation of the laws or customs of war; Count 17, inhumane acts as a crime against humanity; Count 18, cruel treatment as a violation of the laws or customs of war; and Count 19, attacks on civilians as a violation of the laws or customs of war.
+It held that he incurred individual criminal responsibility under Article 7(1) of the Statute for ordering under Count 15, murder as a crime against humanity; Count 16, murder as a violation of the laws or customs of war; Count 17, inhumane acts as a crime against humanity; Count 18, cruel treatment as a violation of the laws or customs of war; and Count 19, attacks on civilians as a violation of the laws or customs of war.
 The Trial Chamber did not enter convictions under Counts 16 and 18, having found that these crimes were impermissibly cumulative with Count 19.
 The Trial Chamber sentenced Martić, in absentia, to a single sentence of thirty-five years imprisonment.

-On 8 March 1996, the Trial Chamber issued a decision confirming the initial indictment and issuing an international arrest warrant for Martić which was sent to all States and to the NATO-led Implementation Force (IFOR) that was in Bosnia and Herzegovina at the time.
+On 8 March 1996, the Trial Chamber issued a decision confirming the initial indictment and issuing an international arrest warrant for Martić which was sent to all States and the NATO-led Implementation Force (IFOR) that was in Bosnia and Herzegovina at the time.

 Martić surrendered in May 2002.
 He was transferred on 15 May 2002 to the ICTY in The Hague.
 On 21 May 2002, during his initial appearance, and then again on 23 January 2003 he pleaded not guilty to all the charges held against him in the indictment.
 The trial commenced before the ICTY on 13 December 2005.

 Appeals Chamber

 The Appeals Chamber of the ICTY accepted appeals from both Martić and the Prosecutor.
-The Defense requested a finding of not guilty or a re-trial on the basis of alleged errors of law and fact.
+The Defense requested the finding of a not guilty verdict or a re-trial based on alleged errors of law and fact.
 The Prosecution presented one ground of appeal, asking for a revision of the sentence due to an alleged error of law.
 Appeals hearings took place on 25–26 June 2008.
 The Appeals Chamber dismissed nine grounds of Martić's appeal and accepted two sub-grounds of the fifth ground of appeal, reversing Martić's convictions relating to specific alleged crimes committed in Benkovac, Cerovljani, Vukovići, and Poljanak.

 The Appeals Chamber rejected Martić's argument that the Trial Chamber erred in failing to take into account relevant contextual factors, in particular, the political objectives of the Serb leadership.
 The Appeals Chamber granted the Prosecution's sole ground of appeal in which it claimed that the Trial Chamber erred in law when it found that persons hors de combat, i.e., soldiers who are incapable of taking part in the hostilities (for example because injured or detained), could not be victims of crimes against humanity.
 The Appeals Chamber concluded that the reversals on appeal did not warrant a reduction in sentence.
-On 8 October 2008 the Appeals chamber upheld the Trial Chamber's ruling.
-In June 2009 he was transferred to Tartu Vangla prison in Estonia serve out his sentence.
+On 8 October 2008, the Appeals Chamber upheld the Trial Chamber's ruling.
+In June 2009 he was transferred to Tartu Vangla prison in Estonia to serve out his sentence.